eoinlarkin/retro-pc/README.md

 ### Other

-- `venv` was used to manage the python dependencies
+- `venv` was used to manage the python dependencies.
-- [Cloudinary](https://cloudinary.com/) was used for the upload and storage of both media and static files
+- [Cloudinary](https://cloudinary.com/) was used for the upload and storage of both media and static files.
+- [Heroku](https://heroku.com) was used for the deploymnet of the site.